 Homeowners have a choice when it comes to a new or replacement driveway.
 Two of the most common driveway materials are asphalt & concrete.
-It’s important to understand the differences and commonalties prior to making your decision on which type of surface you’d like to use for your driveway.
+It’s important t to understand the differences and commonalities prior to making your decision on which type of surface you’d like to use for your driveway.

 Asphalt & concrete are similar in the fact that they both need to be maintained in order to keep them in good condition.
 Both options are also best installed by a professional who can pay careful attention to your soil conditions and insure that the surface is smooth.